jjuliacaroline/Moviedb/README.md

 - Users can create an account and log in.
 - Users can add movies and edit or delete the movies they have added.
 - Users can view all movies added to the application, including their own and others'.
-- Users can search for movies by title or description.
+- Users can search for movies by title.
 - The user profile page shows how many movies the user has added and lists the movies they have contributed.
 - Users can assign one or more categories to a movie (e.g., comedy, drama, action).
 - Users can rate movies and leave comments.
 The movie page displays comments and the average rating.